skiss10/SOM-Customer-Analysis/README.md

 The size of the markers indicates the logarithmic count of data points associated with that particular winning neuron (tile).
 A larger marker size implies that a higher number of input data points are mapped to that neuron in the SOM.
 Logarithmic scaling was used to reduce skewness in the visualization - This means that differences in counts are more visually discernible even when there's a large disparity in counts.

 By understanding these elements, we can analyze the output of the SOM more effectively, discern patterns in the data, and make more informed decisions based on those patterns.

+In particular, I was looking for:

+- Input data mapping to lighter color tiles (BMUs with similar input data).
+- Tiles containing both x's and o's (indicating the presence of both paying and non-paying customers).
+- Tiles with bigger o's than x's (indicating a higher number of paying customers compared to non-paying customers).

+From there, I proceeded to target the non-paying customers within those light-tiled BMUs.

 # Credits